joenadherny/Bote-Taker/README.md

 THEN that note appears in the right-hand column and a "New Note" button appears in the navigation WHEN I click on the "New Note" button in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears

+This app was a lot of work to figure out as I struggle a lot with backend.
+Getting deployed on Heroku wass not an easy task either and something I need to get better at.
+I used a lot of research on the internet to try to figure out what direction to head in and struggled a good bit on this.
+I am going to turn it in half finished as I need to catch up on other assignments and really dont want to fail the course.
+I tried my best and will try to return to touch things up.